pingcap/docs/tiproxy/tiproxy-api.md

 ## Set TiProxy configuration

-This endpoint is used to modify the TiProxy configuration using the TOML format.
+Currently, you can only use the TOML format to modify TiProxy configuration.
 Unspecified configuration items will remain unchanged, so you only need to specify the items that you want to modify.

 ### Request URI